jufis/docker-rest-client/README.md

 > docker rm -f client

+Don't worry if above throws errors 1st time.

-> docker run --name client --link docker-server:server docker-rest-client-container
+> docker run --name client --link docker-server:server net.jufis/docker-rest-client:<GIT_TAG>

+You can find the <GIT_TAG> if you list the docker images with:

+> docker images

 Explanation of the last command: